danieljwait/e2ee-messenger/Writeup/README.md

 The results of this question show me that the stakeholders do not think the following features make a significant impact on a messaging app: in-app sounds, emojis, “typing…” indicator, and un-sending messages.
 From this, along with the results from question 4, I can see that these features are non-essential.
 Therefore, I will not consider these for the list of necessary features for my solution.

 Another finding from the data is the four most important features: group messages, individual messages, encryption, and media sharing.
 Since these are important to the stakeholders, I will consider these for the list of features for the final solution.
-These findings are supported by the results from question 3 as well as in *1.3.1* *Interview with Ethan S*.
+These findings are supported by the results from question 3 as well as in the interview with Ethan S.

 Question 6 – “What do you look for in a messaging app?”